This page contains information about support groups and resources for transgender/cross-dressers, their spouses and families.

 Male to Female: (Genetic males cross dressing as females)

-*The figure of 13.68 million was produced by Human Rights Campaign (HRC) and confirmed by various groups including the American Medical Association (AMA) in 2000.
+*The figure of 13.68 million has been produced by Human Rights Campaign (HRC) and confirmed by various groups including the American Medical Association (AMA).
 This figure attempts to include all individuals falling under the general category of transgender.
-70% of these are male to female cross-dressers.
-Due to the social, religious and even, at times, medical ignorance concerning gender identity, these estimates are difficult to verify even in 2022.
+An estimated 95% of these are closeted cross-dressers. (see 2000 census) Due to the social, religious and even, at times, medical ignorance concerning gender identity, these estimates are difficult to verify.
 However, even the most conservative accounting would show gender identity is a concern to a large amount of people in the US.
 There is a concerted effort being made by various groups to include questions about gender identity in future census polls.

 Resources and Websites*

-With more information being made available about gender identity issues and cross-dressing, there are finally some support systems being formed for families, especially for those who are out of their closets.
+With more information being made available about gender identity issues and cross dressing, there are finally some support systems being formed for families, especially for those who are out of their closets.
 However, it is still difficult to find good solid support systems for the spouses of those who are still closeted.
-Tri-Ess remains one of the best support systems for spouses.

 TRI ESS*